ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ---

 It does not matter which card you pick first, but the second card has to be the same value.
-Whatever the value of the first card, there will only 3 similarly valued cards out of the remaining 51 cards.
-So, the probability of two cards of the same value is 3/51, which is 0.06.
+Whatever the value of the first card, there will only be 3 similarly valued cards out of the remaining 51 cards.
+So, the probability of picking two cards of the same value is 3/51, which is 0.06.
 :::